Henschke, `The Wheelwright` Eden Valley Shiraz

 Vinification

-The fruit was handpicked between 13th and 16th April.
 The grapes were destemmed and lightly crushed into small, concrete, open-top fermenters.
 A submerged cap was performed in order to manage a slow tannin extraction.
 The fermentations were controlled with pump-overs being performed twice daily.
-After 7-10 days, the wine was gently pressed to barrel with the primary fermentation finishing in 82% French and 18% American oak hogshead barrels (10% new and 90% seasoned).
+After 7-10 days and just prior to reaching dryness, the fermentations were gently pressed to barrel with the primary fermentation finishing in 87% French and 13% American oak (16% new and 84% seasoned) hogshead barrels.
 The wine was matured in barrel for 18 months before blending and bottling.

 Tasting Notes & Technical Details